Self-referenced subcycle metrology of quantum fields: Generation of the TFISH and LO fields

 \section{Generation of the TFISH and LO fields}

-Figure~\ref{fig:setup} shows the schematic of the new metrology scheme.
-It consists of two paths.
-The upper path combines $E_{T}$, the THz signal to be characterized, and the reflected part of the NIR probe pulse $E'_P=\sqrt{R}E_P$, with a central frequency $\omega_0$, passing through a $\chi^{(3)}$ nonlinear crystal to generate the TFISH signal $E_{2P}$.
-In the lower path the transmitted part of the probe $\sqrt{1-R}E_P$ undergoes a broadband second harmonic generation (SHG) process in a $\chi^{(2)}$ nonlinear crystal, to generate the LO pulse $E_{\rm LO}$ centered at $2\omega_0$ in the frequency domain.
-Then $E_{2P}$ is mixed with $E_{\rm LO}$ at the beamsplitter to be analysed by the balanced homodyne detection technique.
-Unnecessary frequency content is blocked in both paths by bandpass filters that only transmit light in the frequency range around $2\omega_0$.
-There is a possibility to tune the time delay $\tau_2$ between $E_{2P}$ and $E_{\rm LO}$ by a variable delay line in the lower path.
-Independently, the phase of the LO field can be controlled by a broadband phase shifter.
-A shutter element resembles the option to block both the incoming probe and the THz field.
-In such a case in the following part of the setup the LO field is homodyned just with the quantum vacuum at the LO frequencies, providing us with a reference signal corresponding to the background vacuum of the LO.
-In other words it gives then just the shot noise of the LO.
+\textbf{Figure \ref{fig:setup}} shows the schematic of the proposed metrology scheme.
+It consists of an interferometer with two paths.
+The upper path combines $E_{T}$, the THz signal to be characterized, and one part of the NIR probe pulse $E'_P=\sqrt{R}E_P$, both passing through a $\chi^{(3)}$ nonlinear crystal to generate the TFISH signal $E_{2P}$.
+In the lower path, the second part of the probe $\sqrt{1-R}E_P$ undergoes a broadband second harmonic generation (SHG) process in a $\chi^{(2)}$ nonlinear crystal, to generate the LO pulse $E_{\rm LO}$ centered at a frequency $2\omega_0$. $E_{2P}$ is mixed with $E_{\rm LO}$ at a beamsplitter, and analyzed by the balanced homodyne detection technique.
+The measurement system is based on a free running frequency comb, whereas an external EOM provides an opportunity to control the carrier-envelope phase shift $\Delta \phi_{\rm{CEP}}$ of the LO field on a pulse-by-pulse basis.
+This feature is exploited for the self-referenced detection, where the difference in the variance sampled by two adjacent LO pulses isolates the quantum contribution (\textbf{Figure \ref{fig:setup}}c), as detailed below.